rameezk/blog-old/content/pages/projects/index.md

 ## recipes
 Some recipes I've collected over the years.
 Static Site Geneator (Markdown to HTML) in less that 100 lines of code.
 See [recipes](https://recipes.rameezkhan.dev) or [repo](https://github.com/rameezk/recipes).

+## Tweet Scrubber
+Delete your tweets older than X days.
+Dockerized, targetting the ARMv7 architecture (for Raspberry PIs).
+Can be run via docker-compose too.
+See [here](https://github.com/rameezk/tweet-scrubber).